MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ### Trigger Collisions

 Trigger detection is done at the [collider](#colliders) level.

+**Players**

-When a collider enters/leaves a trigger set to [detect objects](#trigger-gizmo) with a tag, Horizon checks to see if the collider is associated with an entity (instead of a player).
-If so, it then checks to see if the entity has the tag, and if so, returns it; if not, it walks up the [ancestor chain](#ancestors) looking for an entity with the tag, or reaches the top (this is the [tag bubbling](#entity-tag-bubbling) algorithm).
+When a player-related collider enters/leaves a trigger set to [detect players](#trigger-gizmo) it sends the [OnEntityEnterTrigger or OnEntityExitTrigger](#trigger-gizmo) event *to the trigger* with the player as the argument.

+**Entities**

+When an entity-related collider (from a [mesh](#mesh-asset) or a [collider gizmo](#collider-gizmo)) enters/leaves a trigger set to [detect objects](#trigger-gizmo) Horizon will check to see if that entity has the matching tag; if so, it sends the [OnEntityEnterTrigger or OnEntityExitTrigger](#trigger-gizmo)event *to the trigger* with that entity.
+But then it also looks at every entity in the [ancestor chain](#ancestors) to see if any of those also have the tag.
+The event will get sent to the trigger for *all* entities in the ancestor chain that have the tag.
+This means that **when a group enters a trigger, the group *and* its children can cause `OnEntityEnterTrigger` events* as long as they have the right tags.

-If the above process finds an entity then it the [OnEntityEnterTrigger / OnEntityExitTrigger](#trigger-gizmo) event will be sent *to the trigger*.
-If this is an "enter" event and the trigger was just empty, then the "secret" [occupied](#trigger-gizmo) is also sent.
-If this is an "exit" event and the trigger was just non-empty, then the "secret" [empty](#trigger-gizmo) event is also sent
+When a trigger send an [OnEntityEnterTrigger](#trigger-gizmo) event it checks to see if the trigger was previously unoccupied; if so, then the "secret" [occupied](#trigger-gizmo) is also sent to the trigger.
+Likewise, if this is an `OnEntityExitTrigger` event and the trigger is now unoccupied, then the "secret" [empty](#trigger-gizmo) event is also sent to the trigger.

 ## World Leaderboard Gizmo
 **Description**: Used track and display *sorted* player scores in your world.
 See the [leaderboard section](#leaderboards) for full detail.